krayin/krayin-docs/docs/1.x/graphql-admin-api/promotions.md

 ### 7. Get Catalog Rule Product Prices By Id

-You can get the Catalog Rule Product Prices By Id from the Bagisto store.
+You can get the Catalog Rule Product Prices By Id from the Krayin store.
 You can achieve this job by using the `Catalog Rule Product Price` API call.

 - Headers